High-functioning autism: Comorbidities

-With the notable exception of intellectual disabilities, which were not part of HFA, cormobidities found in HFA populations reflected those found in autism.
-(Between 40 and 55% of individuals with autism also have an intellectual disability.)
+With the notable exception of intellectual disabilities, which were not part of HFA, comorbidities found in HFA populations reflected those found in autism.
+Between 40 and 55% of individuals with autism also have an intellectual disability.
 Studies that looked specifically at HFA have examined anxiety, bipolar disorder, Tourette syndrome, attention deficit hyperactivity disorder (ADHD), and obsessive–compulsive disorder (OCD).
 Both HFA and OCD have abnormalities associated with serotonin.